zaantar/toolset-advanced-export/README.md

-# wordpress-extra-export
+# Toolset Extra Export

-Export and import additional WordPress settings that are not included in the standard WordPress export file.
+A WordPress plugin that exports and imports additional WordPress settings that are not included in the standard WordPress export file.

+## Requirements

+This plugin requires PHP 5.6 or above.